thaalesalves/amaranthtrpg/rules/sheet/merits.md

 You have the incredible ability of seeing the heart of the situation.
 All rolls of Intelligence have their difficulty decreased by one.
 Additionally, situations where three or more successes are required, you will need one fewer to succeed with the action.
 ​
 ## Physical
-### Diversed fighting style (4 pt.)
+### Diverse fighting style (4 pt.)
 Maybe you were a Sword-Singer in the past life, or maybe you were Hunding himself.
 You are an extremely challenging opponent in fights, and will not be penalized for using exotic or unfamiliar weapons, and also have the ability of detecting weak points in opponents, no matter which martial art or fighting style they use.
 As a result, you can detect these weak points with a Mental test of ten dice.
 This is a restrict merit and may only be used with plausible justification in the background story and if the Narrator approves.
 ​
 ### Double jointed (1 pt.)
 You are extremely flexible.
 Your body bends in ways that others cannot and allows you to squeeze into places others could not.
-You get an extre die in flexibility tests, like escaping from an enemy that has grabbed you.
+You get an extra die in flexibility tests, like escaping from an enemy that has grabbed you.

 ### Enchanting voice (2 pt.)
 You have pleasant voice, and it takes the attention of those around you.
 You seduce, intimidate and persuade people through your voice's intonation.
 Get an extra die for Social tests that involve one of those actions.